google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/installation-prerequisites.md

 ```
 $ go version
-go version go1.17.5 windows/amd64
+go version go1.17.6 windows/amd64
 ```

 If `go` language is not installed on your system yet, head over to the [download area](https://go.dev/dl/) of the Go website, choose the installer for your system architecture and execute it.
 Afterwards, check for a successful installation.

 {{% alert title="Warning" color="warning" %}}
-Make sure you are using go version 1.12 or higher, otherwise you night run in trouble.
+Make sure you are using go version 1.12 or higher, otherwise you might run in trouble.
 {{% /alert %}}

 ### Install Git VCS client